drullandev/Arduino-ribbon-synth/README.md

 These are the strings of the synth (https://www.sparkfun.com/products/8681).
 Solder them up like this, each with it's own 7805 voltage regulator.

 ![images/1 - The Softpot strings.png](images/1 - The Softpot strings.png)
+EDIT: this is actually stupid.
+All you really need is a 10k resistor in series between the middle softpot pin and the arduino adc input.
+Don't use a regulator for this.

 ## Piezo triggers